It’s time to meet the guy you really need in your fifties. Want to know how do you get ready for love?

 He may be a cool dude but just not have the right stuff you need.
 I don’t mean a Harley or anything else superficial.
-I mean straight up qualities that will meet your needs now.
-Is he going to be patient with your new grand baby?
-Does he have the financial resources to not be a drain on yours.
+I mean straight up qualities that will meet the needs you have now.
+Is he going to be patient with your new grand baby.
+Does he have the financial resources to not be a drain on yours?

 That’s it sweetie.
 You’ve changed.